Scommander/ElementalConduits/README.md

 ## Introduction

-"Elemental Conduits" is a survival friendly datapack which adds 4 new conduits into Minecraft!
+"Elemental Conduits" is a survival friendly datapack designed for 1.16 (currently works in 1.17 too) which adds 4 new conduits into Minecraft!
 The fire conduit, earth conduit, ice conduit, and the air conduit.
 Each have their own unique abilities.
 This does require both a datapack AND resource pack so make sure you install both :)

 Watch The Showcase Video: https://youtu.be/vZ58u9DhblI